American Buffalo (coin): Distribution

-Currently, all U.S. bullion coins, including the American Buffalo gold piece, are being struck at the West Point Mint in New York.
+All U.S. bullion coins, including the American Buffalo gold piece, are being struck at the West Point Mint in New York.
 According to the U.S. Mint website, only the proof version of the buffalo gold coin bears the mint mark "W" on the obverse (front) of the coin, behind the neck of the Indian; the bullion version does not have the "W" mint mark.
 The 2006 and 2007 coins only have been issued in a one-ounce version, but in 2008, $5, $10, and $25 face value coins were minted with 1/10 oz, 1/4 oz, and 1/2 oz of gold respectively.

 After a long wait by both collectors and investors, the uncirculated version of the American Buffalo gold piece was made available to coin dealers on June 20, 2006.
 Collectors who wanted to purchase the proof version from the mint were given the opportunity to place their orders with the mint beginning on July 22.
 The 2006 proof quality coin has a strict mintage limit of 300,000, with an additional enforced limit of only ten (10) coins per household.
 The catalog number of the 2006 proof coin at the U.S. Mint is (BA6).

 The coin was created in order to compete with foreign 24-karat gold bullion coins.
-Since investors sometimes prefer 99.99% pure gold over the 91.67% gold used in the American Gold Eagle, many were choosing non-U.S. coins, such as the Canadian Gold Maple Leaf, to meet their bullion needs.
+Since investors often prefer 99.99% pure gold over the 91.67% gold used in the American Gold Eagle, many were choosing non-U.S. coins, such as the Canadian Gold Maple Leaf, to meet their bullion needs.
 With the American Buffalo coin, the U.S. government hopes to increase the amount of U.S. gold sales and cash in on the 24-karat sales, which makes up about 60% of the world gold market.

-On September 26, 2008, the U.S. Mint announced that, temporarily, it would halt sales of the American Buffalo coins because it could not keep up with soaring demand as investors sought the safety of gold amid the subprime mortgage crisis of the late 2000s, which had also affected the price of gold.
+On September 26, 2008, the U.S. Mint announced that, temporarily, it would halt sales of the American Buffalo coins because it could not keep up with soaring demand as investors sought the perceived safety of gold amid the subprime mortgage crisis of the late 2000s, which had also affected the price of gold.

 Mintage

-Bullion Mintage for the bullion version of the American Buffalo is as follows (all 1 ounce coins):
+Bullion Mintage for the bullion version of the $50 American Buffalo is as follows (all 1 ounce coins):

-Proof Mintage for the proof version of the American Buffalo is as follows (all 1 ounce coins):
+Proof Mintage for the proof version of the $50 American Buffalo is as follows (all 1 ounce coins):

-Reverse Proof Mintage for the reverse proof version of the American Buffalo is as follows (all 1 ounce coins):
+Reverse Proof Mintage for the reverse proof version of the $50 American Buffalo is as follows (all 1 ounce coins):

+Fractional Burnished Uncirculated Mintage for the fractional burnished uncirculated versions of the $5, $10, $25 American Buffalo is as follows (1/10, 1/4.
+1/2 ounce coins respectively):

+Fractional Proof Mintage for the fractional Proof versions of the $5, $10, $25 American Buffalo is as follows (1/10, 1/4.
+1/2 ounce coins respectively):